sd2wiebe/NYC_Citibike/README.md

 </p>

 This heatmap is the result of splitting the last heatmap by gender.
 We see quite the same picture: heavy usage on workdays before 10am and after 5pm, and heavier usage on weekends after 10am and before 5/6pm.
-Another thing that stands out is once again the additional usage from males.
+Another thing that stands out is once again the heavier usage from males.

 ### Usertypes:
 <p align="center"